 Check out of your hotel and make your own way to Los Cristianos port for the ferry to San Sebastian on the island of La Gomera.
 Your hotel is located approx 15 minutes by foot or a short taxi journey (approx Euros 5).

-Accommodation: We use a 3 star hotel situated in the centre of San Sebastian on a bed & breakfast basis.
+Accommodation: Hotel Torre del Conde is our 3 star hotel and is situated in the centre of San Sebastian on a bed & breakfast basis.
 Dinner can be taken in one of the many restaurants in town.
 There are two beaches within easy reach on foot.
 The ferry port is a fifteen-minute walk away.
 Or upgrade and stay in the Parador hotel.

 After breakfast you will be picked up and transferred to the exquisitely situated village of Agulo (250m), which looks out to sea cut off from the rest of the island by the shear basalt cliffs rising behind.
 The walk begins with a steep ascent to bring you after 2 hours to the Visitor’s Centre of Garajonay National Park, (800m) where you can learn about the park and the island in general.
 Then down to the lunchtime stop at Bar Amalahuigue in Las Rosas or at Roque Blanco.
 You then continue on to Vallehermoso, for the last two hours downhill with expansive and stunning views over the north west of the island.
 Ascent 814m / Descent 846m.

 Accommodation: Your accommodation tonight is in a restored manor house built in 1896 your hosts at Hotel Tamahuche will make you more than welcome.

 Into the cloud forest.
 With plenty of water to drink and in winter long trousers and waterproof jackets, you head south from Vallehermoso (300m) up hill towards the centre of the island through lush, terraced farming country, past reservoirs, ever upwards until you enter the forest and the National Park.
 After lunch, an easy walk with occasional glimpses down to the magnificent Valle Gran Rey.
 From here you can take the path to El Cercado, home to Gomera’s tiny potteries and onto Chipude and Hotel Sonia at 1100m.
 Ascent: 871m / Descent 334m.